InFronttech Customer Tools

 The distance from the camera to the person or plate determines how much of the sensor is used for that subject.
 Longer distance needs a longer focal length (or higher resolution) to keep enough detail.
 The calculator uses your entered distance to suggest lens options—e.g. 5 m vs 15 m will change the recommended mm.

-You can, but for face ID, mounting too high reduces useful face detail (you see more scalp than face).
-For overview or plate capture, going higher can work if the lens and resolution are sufficient.
-The calculator ranges are guidelines for good results; if you must mount higher, use a higher-resolution camera or longer lens and test on site.
+For overview or number plate capture, going a bit higher can be acceptable if the lens and resolution still give enough detail on the subject.
+The calculator ranges are guidelines for good results; if you mount higher, compensate with a longer lens or higher MP and verify the image on site.

 Results are estimates.
 This information is for information only; InFront Tech will not be responsible for any reliance on these tools or results.
 Use as a design guide only.